pantheon-systems/documentation/source/content/plugins-known-issues.md

 **Solution 2:**

-1. Disable Static CSS file generation in the divi theme.
+1. Disable Static CSS file generation in the Divi theme.

 1. Disable Dynamic CSS at **Divi** > **Theme Options** > **General** > **Performance** and click to disable Dynamic CSS.